“Earth is now our only shareholder” Patagonia owner gives away billion-dollar company to fight climate crisis

 Professor Welling said that besides the obvious, like eating less meat, using less energy and buying fewer products, students can use their voices to put pressure on the university’s administration to cut down its carbon footprint.

-“When faculty members speak up… the university listens to a certain degree, but if a huge number of students started doing podcasts and things like that, it would get their attention fast.”
+“When faculty members speak up… the university listens to a certain degree, but if a huge number of students started doing podcasts and things like that, it would get their attention fast,” he said.

 Combating climate change takes ownership and contribution from the entire scale, and Patagonia’s generous donation is a recognizable step in the direction of saving our home planet.